86 articles · 8 breeds · tools · topics

 Labour cost per pig₱0 (household time)₱900-₱1,300 (employed labourer)

-The per-pig cost is roughly the same.
-What backyard saves on labour and infrastructure, semi-commercial gives back on permits, biosec, labour.
-What semi-commercial saves on bulk feed and weaner pricing, backyard saves through household labour at zero marginal cost.
+The per-pig cost is in the same range across both models.
+What backyard saves on labour, permits, and infrastructure, semi-commercial gives back through employed labour, compliance, and a heavier build.
+What semi-commercial claws back on bulk feed and weaner pricing, backyard matches through household labour at zero marginal cost.

 Per-pig revenue and margin